 Here are the books that you asked for.

 Which of the houses were you working in?

 In the first two of the above examples, we can see that because of relative pronouns whom and that, the prepositions about and for are being detached from their objects.

 In the third example, the interrogative pronoun ‘which’ is detaching the preposition ‘in’ from its object.

-In this article you learned general definition of preposition, examples of preposition, definition of preposition in major dictionaries, and types of preposition.
+In this article you learned general definition of preposition, examples of preposition, definition of preposition in major dictionaries, types of preposition, and difference between disguised preposition and detached preposition.
 Visit our website www.literaryenglish.com for more articles.